 Technology vs. Hands-On Care.
 Why Can't the Consumer Have Both?

-I have been a long time to coach client of Brian Buffini's Referral System.
+I was a long time coaching client of Brian Buffini's Referral System.
 Brian teaches that instead of spending huge bucks marketing to strangers, real estate agents are wiser putting their money into marketing to people who already know them and the referrals they send their way.
-His system has been extraordinarily successful for me -- for the last five years, my personal business has been 100% referral based.
+His system has been extraordinarily successful for me, for period of or five years, my personal business was 100% referral based.

 I originally built my business online and have long been an early adopter of technology.
 Known as a "tech queen" I have long been in favor of using technology to do functionary tasks better, faster, and cheaper.

 The problem is that in the current environment, there seems to be no middle ground.
 On one hand, traditional real estate companies and associations are still telling the public that if they want the hands-on personal care that is the backbone of Buffini's system, the consumer needs to get full-service and can only pay by commission, effectively not allowing them to take advantage of the do-it-yourself opportunities (and cost savings) that the plethora of property search and valuation sites provide.
 And they don't address the fact that many consumers want quality services and may, in fact, want full service, but just don't like paying by the commission.